Koha and Donations Policy

 Waivers and variations

-- Only the Vice-Chancellor may waive or vary the provisions of this policy in individual cases where the value of the koha or donation exceeds $400.
+- Only the Vice-Chancellor may vary or waive the provisions of this policy in individual cases where the value of the koha or donation exceeds $400.